Who is to pay tax debts in a married or a former couple?

 Real estate wealth tax

-If you are married or past, you are all 2 responsible for payment of real estate wealth tax.
+If you are married or past, you are all 2 in solidarity with the payment of real estate wealth tax.

 As a Civil partnership or partner, you are subject to common taxation.

-You are in solidarity on the fiscal level.
+You are in solidarity on the fiscal level, it is a common debt.

 You must therefore pay the tax due together.